|Meant For||Input/Software File Sizes||Output File Sizes||Available for Jobs Running ...||File Security||Special Considerations|

 - Access to Gluster:

 - is granted upon request to firstname.lastname@example.org.
-As for all CHTC file space, users should minimize the amount of data in their own directory within /mnt/gluster, and should clean files from /mnt/gluster location regularly.
+As for all CHTC file space, users should minimize the amount of data in their own directory within /mnt/gluster, and data should be removed from /mnt/gluster AS SOON AS IT IS NO LONGER NEEDED FOR ACTIVELY-RUNNING JOBS.
+You can always copy data back into Gluster at a later date.

 - Not all files ...
 Gluster should ONLY be used for files and software that cannot leverage another data accessibility mode.
 Files placed in /mnt/gluster should NOT be listed in the submit file (for example, as the "executable", "output", "error", or "log" files, or for files listed in "transfer_input_files").